AI Ad Creative Ideation: 20 Distinct Angles for Fatigued Campaigns

 The task

 AI is excellent at brainstorming wide.
-It can list 20 angles across formats and emotional registers in 5 minutes.
-It is poor at predicting which angle will actually work in your auction, because that depends on audience saturation, creative production quality, and offer.
+A frontier model (GPT-5.5, Claude Sonnet 4.6, or Gemini 3.1 Pro, all current as of June 2026) can list 20 angles across formats and emotional registers in about five minutes.
+It is poor at predicting which angle will win in your auction, because that depends on audience saturation, production quality, and offer.
 Use AI to widen the funnel; use a 48-hour kill test to narrow it.

 What to feed the AI

-- Audience (who, how aware they are, what they already use)
+• Audience: who they are, how aware they are, what they already use

-- The real pain point (in customer words, not marketing)
+• The real pain point in customer words, not marketing language

-- The current creative that is fatiguing, so AI knows what not to remix
+• The current creative that is fatiguing, so the model knows what not to remix

 Copy-ready prompt